Blind China activist makes mystery "escape"

-BEIJING Blind legal activist Chen Guangcheng, one of China's most prominent human rights advocates, has escaped from home imprisonment, activists said on Friday, and there were unconfirmed reports he had taken refuge in the U.S. Embassy in Beijing.
+BEIJING Blind legal activist Chen Guangcheng, one of the China's most prominent human rights advocates, has escaped from home imprisonment, activists said on Friday, but uncertainty over his whereabouts and fears about his health have worried supporters.

 Chen, a self-schooled legal advocate who campaigned against forced abortions, had been restricted to his village home in Linyi in eastern Shandong province since September 2010 when he was released from jail.

-His confinement and relentless surveillance with his family fanned protests by Chinese sympathisers and criticism from foreign governments and activist groups.
+His confinement and relentless surveillance with his family fanned protests by Chinese sympathizers and criticism from foreign governments and activist groups.

-Chen's reported escape and the furore it has unleashed could add to the headaches of China's ruling Communist Party, which is striving to ensure stability and authority before a leadership transition later this year.
+Chen's reported escape and the furor it has unleashed could add to the headaches of China's ruling Communist Party, which is striving to ensure stability and authority ahead of a leadership transition later this year.

-It also threatened to overshadow a visit by U.S. Secretary of State Hillary Clinton and Treasury Secretary Timothy Geithner, who are due to visit Beijing next week for the annual "strategic and economic dialogue" between the two countries.

-Hu Jia, a human rights advocate in Beijing who has supported Chen, told Reuters he believed Chen was under U.S. diplomatic protection.
+"There is speculation that Chen is in the U.S. Embassy in Beijing," the group added.
+The U.S. Embassy and China's Foreign Ministry both said they had no immediate comment.

-In a video posted on YouTube, Chen confirmed he had escaped, and asked Premier Wen Jiabao to order an investigation into the maltreatment of him and his family by local officials.
+In a video posted on YouTube, Chen confirmed he had escaped, and asked Premier Wen Jiabao to order an investigation in the maltreatment of him and his family by local officials.

 "It was not at all easy, but I have escaped," he said in the video.
 "Everything that was said on the Internet about the violence directed against me by Linyi, I'm here to say that it was all true."

-Chen did not say where he was or what his plans were.
+Chen did not say where he was nor what his plans were.

-"I want Premier Wen to open a probe into this corrupt behaviour.
+"I want Premier Wen to open a probe into this corrupt behavior.
 The money paid by the people in taxes should not be wasted by corrupt local officials to hurt us," he added.

 While Reuters was not able to authenticate the video, there was scant doubt it was Chen, wearing his trademark dark glasses and speaking in his halting, Shandong-accented Mandarin Chinese.